Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 I earn a commission if you make a purchase, at no additional cost to you.

-For pour over coffee lovers, I recommend this stainless steel pour over coffee filter.
 A paper filter is typically best for pour over coffee, but a reusable one has many benefits.

-While you’ll need to wash it after each use, it’s made from stainless steel and is dishwasher safe.
-Instead of buying a pack of single-use filters each week or month, this option will allow you to use the same filter repeatedly.
+Instead of buying a pack of single-use filters each week or month, this option allows you to reuse the same filter repeatedly.

 Additionally, you can use it to brew any quantity of pour over coffee, from a single cup to enough for all your brunch guests.